HeftySammich/Overlayz/README.md

 4. **Configure for your project**
    - Replace 'const projectId' in main.js with your own Hedera Project ID
    - Replace 'const metadata' in main.js with your project details
-   - Replace `YOUR_ADOBE_FONTS_KIT_ID` in index.html with your kit ID
+   - Replace contents of style.css and index.html with your details
-      - OR replace the font with another of your choice

 5. **Start the development server**
    ```
    npm run dev